Verboten!: Production

 In January 1950 the Los Angeles Times reported that the film would be made on location in Germany by Solar Productions, a newly formed company consisting of Dane Clark, Sam Fuller and James Wong Howe; Clark would star, Fuller would write and direct and Howe would shoot it (Howe and Fuller had just made Baron of Arizona together).
 However Fuller went on to make two Korean War movies for 20th Century Fox instead.
 In August 1951 he announced he wanted to make Verboten in Germany with Gene Evans.

 However the movie was not made for a number of years.
 In 1954 the Los Angeles Times reported that Terry Moore wanted to star in the film for Fuller with Howard Hughes to produce.
 In September 1957 Hedda Hopper announced Fuller would make the film for RKO.

 One of the cast, Tom Pittman, died in a car crash in November 1958.

 Critical reception

 The Los Angeles Times called it "rather potent."
-The New York Times called it "a fast, unpretentious melodrama... that may lack subtlety but coveys a sharp, uncluttered impression of contemporary European attitudes towards Americans."
+The New York Times called it "a fast, unpretentious melodrama... that may lack subtlety but conveys a sharp, uncluttered impression of contemporary European attitudes towards Americans."

 Verboten! is held in fairly high esteem by contemporary critics.
 In his short review for the Chicago Reader, Dave Kehr referred to the film as "sleazy masterwork," describing it as "sweaty, claustrophobic, occasionally frenzied, and often brilliant."

 The Time Out Film Guide summarizes the movie as "the great Fuller at his punchy, unsubtle best," adding that "Fuller's methods may not be sophisticated, but they are complex; as such, his own inimitably brash brand of didactism makes for riveting and powerful cinema."

-Home video
+Home media

 Warner Archives released Verboten! on DVD in the United States on June 22, 2010.